bossbadi/botbadi_resources/bot_descs/botbadi_desc_md.md

 Botbadi is a multipurpose Discord bot that features commands in moderation, music, images, gaming, math and so much more.
 Type `%help` for all the commands and you'll be glad you did.

 ### Music
-Next, we will discuss some of Botbadi's music commands.
-It can search and play songs directly from YouTube or you can pass in a direct URL to the audio source.
+Let's start by talking about the music commands.
+Botbadi can search and play songs from YouTube and Spotify as well as file uploads and direct links to audio sources.
 Most of the classic music commands are here, but there may be bugs now and then.

 `%join` Join your voice channel
-`%play [Keywords]` Play from YouTube/URL/file upload `%search [Keywords]` Perform a YouTube search
+`%play [Keywords]` Play from Keywords/URL/file upload `%search [Keywords]` Perform a YouTube search

 `%pause` Pause audio